SaurabhJamadagni/100DaysOfSwiftUI/Notes/day_36.md

 }
 ```

-- To decode it, we can use the JSONDecoder.
+- To decode it, we can use the `JSONDecoder`.

 ### Summary

-- @State property wrapper is limited when it comes to sharing data across multiple views.
+- `@State` property wrapper is limited when it comes to sharing data across multiple views.
-- To share data we must use classes and the @StateObject or @ObservedObject property wrapper.
+- To share data we must use classes and the `@StateObject` or `@ObservedObject` property wrapper.
-- A sheet can be used to present a new view.
+- A `sheet` can be used to present a new view.
 It works similar to alerts.
-- onDelete works with ForEach and allows us to have a simple implementation in place that allows us to delete rows from a collection.
+- `onDelete` works with ForEach and allows us to have a simple implementation in place that allows us to delete rows from a collection.
-- We can use UserDefaults to store small amounts of data such as user preferances or use the property wrapper @AppStorage to do the same.
+- We can use `UserDefaults` to store small amounts of data such as user preferances or use the property wrapper `@AppStorage` to do the same.
-- For complex types, we must use the protocol and directly access UserDefualts to store data.
+- For complex types, we must use the `Codable` protocol and directly access UserDefualts to store data.

 Thanks for reading!
 Let's connect on [Twitter](https://twitter.com/Saura6hJ) 👋